hth313/OS4/doc/secondary.rst

 describe.
 This is used for range checking.

-The prefix XROM field is the function number in the main XROM of this module that serves as the prefix XROM used in programs.
+The prefix XROM field is the function number in the main XROM of this module that serves as the prefix XROM used in RPN programs.

 .. index:: secondary FAT; reserving identities

 The start index is the function number of the first secondary function stored in this table.
 Each prefix XROM can serve up to 256 functions and we have a full range of 4096 secondary functions.
-Thus, we may just step this by 256 for each secondary FAT header, which reserves space for adding more functions later without affecting any index in other tables.
+In practice we may just step this by 256 for each secondary FAT header, which reserves space for adding more functions later without affecting any index in other tables.
 We essentially leave gaps for future secondary function to be appended to the overall secondary function table.

 A packed pointer to the actual FAT follows.
 The actual FAT pointed to can be located in any bank.
-The next address holds a code snippet that enables the bank it is located in.
+The next address holds a code snippet which enables the bank it is located in.
 If it is located in the primary bank, no change is needed so it can just return.
 To switch bank you need to use the appropriate